All Episodes

 I hold nothing back.

-But apparently what happened is um there's been a lot of talk about how poorly Harriet Myers performed in her private meetings.
+But apparently what happened is there's been a lot of talk about how poorly Harriet Myers performed in her private meetings.

-One U.S. Senator unnamed who met with her early in the process says he asked her what he considered to be the easiest question that she'll get throughout the whole confirmation process, which is why do you want to serve on the United States Supreme Court?
+One U.S. senator, unnamed, who met with her early in the process, says he asked her what he considered to be the easiest question that she'll get throughout the whole confirmation process, which is, why do you want to serve on the United States Supreme Court?

-And the Senator said her response was something you'd expect from a Miss America contestant.
+And the senator said her response was something you'd expect from a Miss America contestant.

-So the piling on continues, as you know, Chuck Schumer says that these uh there's there's no way she has the votes.
+As you know, Chuck Schumer says that there's no way she has the votes.

-It's it's hopeless.
+It's hopeless.

 And Fox News Sunday reported, I don't know if we have this.